bcm-uga/pcadapt/R/README.md

 # Introgression

-### Download the populus dataset here set the working directory to where the data have been downloaded: https://www.dropbox.com/sh/85cgelc1af1s7az/AABvFT5W7NrDd_cXQHTff2Pma?dl=0
+### Download the populus dataset here and set the working directory to where the data have been downloaded: https://www.dropbox.com/sh/85cgelc1af1s7az/AABvFT5W7NrDd_cXQHTff2Pma?dl=0

 ```{r}